Brave Pitch Competition

-Brave Pitch is an "elevator pitch" competition where students have three minutes to describe a new idea, innovation, or social venture to a panel of judges and the student audience.
-The best three pitches win cash prizes, and the first place winner also earns an all-expense paid trip to the annual conference of the Collegiate Entrepreneurs' Organization.
-If you have ever wondered whether others thought your idea had merit, now is your chance.
+The Brave Pitch Competition is an elevator pitch competition in which students have three minutes to describe a new idea, innovation, or social venture to a panel of judges and a student audience.
+The top three pitches win cash prizes.

 New products, services, or innovations that meet a need in the marketplace, or improvements on existing products or services.